dejan2609/harshadranganathan.github.io/_posts/2023-06-23-access-rds-vpc-private-subnet-ec2-instance-connect-endpoint copy.md

 ## RDS Proxy Security Groups

-You need to ensure your proxy security group to allow traffic from your EC2 Instance Connect Endpoint.
+You need to ensure your proxy security group allows traffic from your EC2 Instance Connect Endpoint.

-This can be achieved in following ways:
+This can be achieved in the following ways:

 [1] Add the EC2 Instance Connect Endpoint security group as an Inbound rule to the RDS Proxy security group.